wmo-im/wis2box-training/documentation/docs/practical-sessions/initializing-wis2box.en.md

 <img alt="mqtt-explorer-new-connection.png" src="../../assets/img/mqtt-explorer-new-connection.png" width="300">

-Click on the 'ADVANCED' button make sure you have subscriptions to the the following topics:
+You can click on the 'ADVANCED' button and verify you have subscriptions to the the following topics:

+- `#`
 - `$SYS/#`
-- `origin/#`
-- `wis2box/#`

 <img alt="mqtt-explorer-topics.png" src="../../assets/img/mqtt-explorer-topics.png" width="550">

 !!! note

+    The `#` topic is a wildcard subscription that will subscribe to all topics published on the broker.

     The messages published under the `$SYS` topic are system messages published by the mosquitto service itself.

-    The messages published under topics starting with `origin/a/wis2/#` are the WIS2 data notifications published by the **wis2box-broker**.

-    The messages published under topics starting with `wis2box` are internal messages between the various components of the wis2box software stack.

 Use the following connection details, making sure to replace the value of `<your-host>` with your hostname and `<WIS2BOX_BROKER_PASSWORD>` with the value from your `wis2box.env` file: